Nina Cutro-Kelly

 Nina Cutro-Kelly (born 12 December 1984) is an American international level judoka.
 She competes in both judo and sambo.
 She competed in the women's +78 kg event at the 2020 Summer Olympics in Tokyo, Japan.

 Cutro-Kelly is a member of Team USA, having competed in nine world championships in the sport of Judo.
 She competes as a heavyweight, and is a 3rd degree black belt.
 Cutro-Kelly was 2022 Deaflympic champion in judo in +78 kg.

-Cutro-Kelly is a graduate of Union College in Schenectady, NY and has a Master's Degree from Université de Rennes in Rennes, France.
+Cutro-Kelly graduated of Union College in Schenectady, New York and received a Master's Degree from Université de Rennes in Rennes, France.
 She is openly bisexual.

-Cutro-Kelly was suspended on April 12,2023 for two years after violating the United States Anti-Doping Agency policies.
+Cutro-Kelly was suspended on April 12, 2023 for two years after violating the United States Anti-Doping Agency policies.
 She accepted her punishment without appeal.
 She was also ordered to vacate all of her wins obtained on and after October 2, 2022.